What is Data Modeling?

 - To represent data objects offered by the functional team accurately is the primary purpose behind designing a data model.

-- The detailed data model is required for building the database.
+- A detailed data model is required for building the database.

 - Data Model helps the business to communicate across organizations.

-- Correct sources of data to populate the model is recognized with the help of Data model
+- Correct sources of data to populate the model are recognized with the help of the Data model.

 Disadvantages of Data Modeling